WorksheetCode-sensitiveLast reviewed July 7, 2026

 Formula basis

-DC PV voltage drop screen: Vdrop = I x R x 2 x one-way length / 1000.
-AC inverter-output screen: use single-phase or three-phase voltage-drop formula from the wire size calculator.
+DC PV voltage drop check: Vdrop = I x R x 2 x one-way length / 1000.
+AC inverter-output check: use single-phase or three-phase voltage-drop formula from the wire size calculator.

 • I is the documented PV current basis: module Isc, combiner output current, or inverter AC output current.